Changing Trains in the EU

 From Crossing Platforms to Changing Stations, View all You Need to Know About Train Changes in the EU

 If you are connecting from the Eurostar to an onward destination, Railbookers will always allow enough time for you to connect – whether you’re changing stations or simply finding a different platform.
-It is likely that you will need to change stations in Paris, where in Lille or Brussels you’ll probably only need to leave the Eurostar arrivals and find your connecting platform.
+You will likely need to change stations in Paris, where in Lille or Brussels you’ll probably only need to leave the Eurostar arrivals and find your connecting platform.
+We can also provide private transfers at your request!

 Connecting in Paris